Most Americans wish Trump would stop tweeting so much

 Trump's lack of diplomacy on Twitter has already frustrated, among others, the Chinese government.
 China's state media has called Trump out for using Twitter as "an instrument of foreign policy."

 Companies are also keeping a close eye, because when Trump tweets, Wall Street follows.
-It happens so frequently that someone made an app to alert shareholders when the president-elect tweets about companies they're invested in.
+It happens so frequently that someone made an app to alert shareholders to Trump's tweets about companies they've invested in.

 The survey was conducted Jan.
 12 to Jan.
 15 among 1,000 adults, with a 3.1 percent margin of error.